 As with candy, the key to achieving an orderly, glass consistency is largely based on temperature.

 The “classic” methods of extracting cannabis were mostly mechanical, relying on agitation and screens to physically remove and refine resin glands from plant matter.
 Solvent extraction uses chemistry to strip away the desirable cannabinoids and terpenes, resulting in a volatile mixture of those and the extraction solvent.
 Depending on how you purge that, you can end up with wax, shatter or any of the other physical styles of BHO.
-My upcoming book with Ed Rosenthal, “Beyond Buds: Next Generation,” is set to explore different methods of extraction as well as new ways to consume cannabis concentrates.
+My book with Ed Rosenthal, “Beyond Buds: Next Generation,” explores different methods of extraction as well as new ways to consume cannabis concentrates.

 There are idiosyncratic factors with every strain and batch, but as with candy, certain temperature ranges will generally produce certain respective characteristics: For shatter, the temperature settings for your vacuum purge will generally fall between 95˚F and 115˚F, with a vacuum pressure of at least -600 mm Hg.